 The program also includes several hands–on experiences.
 Students produce reports, reflection papers, and portfolios to demonstrate progress towards fulfilling the degree’s 1,000–hour internship requirement.
 During their internship, students participate in a supervised work experience while attending an accompanying seminar.

-NCCU is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+North Carolina Central University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The hospitality and tourism degree is accredited by the Accreditation Commission for Programs in Hospitality Administration.

 22. Robert Morris University – RMU Online